 1. Can I get my Form 1099-G information online?

-Yes.
-The 1099-G information is usually available by the end of January.
+information for the previous year is usually available by the beginning of

-You may view and print a 1099G by visiting our website;
+February.
+You may view and print up to five years of 1099Gs by visiting our

-entering your social security number and personal identification number (PIN),
+security number and personal identification number (PIN) and select the tax

 The "total payment" section on your 1099-G form includes all benefits